tekartik/sqflite/example/README.md

-# sqflite
+# sqflite_example

-A new flutter plugin project.
+Demonstrates how to use the sqflite plugin.

 ## Getting Started